Published on Tue Jan 24, 2017 by David J Colbran

 Solid coloured clothes are my recommendation, in particular creams and dark blues.
 I would avoid any clothes that have patterns, logos or motifs - they tend to be too busy, distracting and can date an image very quickly.
 Matching a colour to the colour of your eyes is very effective tip when selecting colours.

 Bring three or four tops, with various colours and also various necklines to the shoot.
 I would recommend for both men and women at least one shirt with a collar.
 And a tie and jacket for a more formal look.
-Also things like scarfs and hats can make interesting accessories to your look for some of the photos but obviously not on every single photo!
+Also things like scarfs and hats can make interesting accessories to your look for some of the photos but obviously not on every single photo.
+Also schedule that hair cut a week prior to the shoot - it gives it a little time to settle - a lot of gents make the mistake of the day before and it can look a little severe if short.

 I will provide black and white versions of all final images - which some people prefer.
 And also a variety of crops - ie close up traditional head and shoulders and US style top-half body shots.